AshleyLab/scotch/README.md

 * `--chrom`
 * `--fasta_ref`

 From the feature matrix, makes predictions against Scotch's random forest model.
-In the directory `{project_dir}/results/results.{chrom}.vcf` and other output files described further below.
+In the directory `{project_dir}/results/`, produces `results.{chrom}.vcf` and other output files described further below.

 ### Output

-Scotch produces several output files. `scotch.${chrom}.vcf` includes all the results in VCF format.
+Scotch produces several output files. `scotch.{chrom}.vcf` includes all the results in VCF format.
 Alternate alleles may be represented as`<DEL_L>`,`<DEL_R>` or `<INS>` representing a deletion start, deletion end or insertion breakpoint, respectively.

 #### Encoding

 Scotch also produces several VCF files where indel breakpoints are _encoded_ as regular variants.
 The motivation is that some tools (including Scotch and Pindel) do not report the nucleotide sequence of alternate alleles for all variants.
 (They may, for example, report just `<INS>` instead.)
-As a result, output VCFs that include their call may not be recognized as conforming to valid VCFs.
+As a result, output VCFs that include their calls may not be recognized as valid VCFs.

-`encode.py` translates each indel breakpoint into an SNV at the same locus with an arbitary alternate allele, producing strictly valid VCF output. `[stub].encode_del_L.vcf` includes deletion start breakpoints represented this way, `[stub].encode_del_R.vcf` includes deletion end breakpoints, `[stub].encode_ins.vcf` includes insertion breakpoints, and `[stub].encode_all.vcf` includes all breakpoints.
+`encode.py` translates each indel breakpoint into an SNV at the same locus with an arbitary alternate allele, producing strictly valid VCF output. `{stub}.encode_del_L.vcf` includes deletion start breakpoints represented this way, `{stub}.encode_del_R.vcf` includes deletion end breakpoints, `{stub}.encode_ins.vcf` includes insertion breakpoints, and `{stub}.encode_all.vcf` includes all breakpoints.

-Since this process preserves breakpoint position, these files can be input to benchmarking tools like GA4GH Benchmarking that execute a distance-based comparison to evaluate tools' performance.
+Since this process preserves breakpoint position, these files can be input to benchmarking tools like GA4GH Benchmarking on precisionFDA, which execute a distance-based comparison to evaluate tools' performance.
 Truth VCFs and the VCFs output by other callers to be benchmarked should also be encoded by `encode.py`.
 The script is called as

 ```
 python encode.py input.vcf output_stub reference.fa